VQAssessment/ExplainableVQA/README.md

 infer_from_feats.py
 ```

-For the first time, the script will extract features from videos.
+*For the first run, the script will extract features from videos.*

 ### Training on Mixed Existing VQA Databases